 However, this consolidation phase comes even as the Ethereum Foundation locked up about $46 million worth of Ethereum for staking.
 This treasury optimization strategy signals a clear evolution in how institutions approach digital asset management.
 Instead of leaving ETH reserves idle, the foundation is actively deploying them to generate yield, turning a passive holding into a productive asset.

 But despite so much supply being locked up, the prices are consolidating, as the Ethereum Foundation is also selling some ETH.
-In recent time, the foundation sold about 5,000 ETH to Tom Lee.
+In recent times, the foundation sold about 5,000 ETH to Tom Lee.

 Meanwhile, the Ethereum prices are trading inside a rising wedge on the 4-hour chart.
 A rising wedge is a bearish chart pattern where price moves upward, but the momentum behind that move is steadily weakening.
 Inside the wedge, both higher highs and higher lows are still being formed, but the range between them keeps tightening—meaning each push up is weaker than the last.

-This usually reflects a shift in control: buyers are still pushing price higher, but with less conviction, while sellers are gradually stepping in at lower and lower levels.
-Volume often declines during this phase, signaling fading demand.
+This is typically a result of a change in control, where buyers are still bidding the price up, but less and less convinced, while sellers are gradually stepping in at lower and lower prices.

-As of the time of writing, ETH is once again trying to get back above the lower trendline of the rising wedge.
+Currently, ETH is again attempting to break through above the lower trend line of its rising wedge pattern.
 Priced just above $2,000, ETH is building on bullish momentum as the RSI indicator is making higher lows.